Power Management Settings

 Enable Night Mode

-For the recommended Night Mode with Dim option included in our Plus and Enterprise versions, Kiosk Pro dims the screen to the minimum possible brightness, sets a plain black background, and disables touch to the screen, giving you control over the times that your kiosk is available for use and conserving power and/or battery life.
+For the recommended Night Mode with Dim option included in the Plus and Enterprise versions, Kiosk Pro dims the screen to the minimum possible brightness, sets a plain black background, and disables touch to the screen, giving you control over the times that your kiosk is available for use and conserving power and/or battery life.

-During this Night Mode with Dim period, the app does NOT turn off the LED backlight completely or put the iPad to sleep.
+During this Dim period, the app does NOT turn off the LED backlight completely or put the iPad to sleep.
 At the scheduled wake time, the app returns the screen to the previously-set brightness level and reloads the homepage, making the kiosk available and ready to use without any staff intervention.

-When using the Night Mode with Sleep option included in our Enterprise version, the app allows the iPad to enter a true sleep state, turning off the LED backlight completely, which further reduces the power needs of the device.
+When using the Night Mode with Sleep option included in the Enterprise version, the app allows the iPad to enter a true sleep state, turning off the LED backlight completely, which further reduces the power needs of the device.
 At the scheduled wake time, Kiosk Pro begins pushing notifications to the screen, requiring a staff member or user 'swipe to unlock' the device, at which point the app reloads the homepage and is ready for use.

 Since push notifications are not compatible with Guided Access or Single App Mode, neither is an option when using Night Mode with Sleep.
 These challenges mean that, for a majority of projects, Night Mode with Dim is the better option.